irehmaan/geoApp/README.md

 Current Location : Get current location marked on map. ✔

-Markers: Different markers for searched location and current location and text as well. ✔
+Markers: Different colored markers for searched location and current location and text as well. ✔

 Polygon Tools: A set of drawing tools will be provided for creating and modifying polygons on the map. ❌